 Create Custom Post Meta in WordPress

-WordPress adds some basic data like title, content, excerpt etc with post type you save.
-When you need to store additional information with any post type you need to add post meta boxes to achieve this.
+WordPress saves some basic or default data associated with a post type such as title, content, and excerpt.
+When you need to store additional information for a post type, you need to add post meta boxes to achieve this.

 What is WordPress Post Meta?

-When we want to store some additional information which is not stored in posts table of WordPress database, we use post meta boxes to save additional information in post_meta table.
+When we want to store some additional information that is not stored in the posts table of WordPress database, we use post meta boxes to save additional information in the post_meta table.
 WordPress Post meta is an additional piece of information that is saved in a separate database table.
-This additional information is not saved in posts table but in posts_meta table containing the id to post to link each post meta to a specific post.
-If you want to learn how to show this custom post meta in post tables column visit Show Post Meta in WordPress Admin Table Columns.
+This additional information is not saved in the posts table but in the posts_meta table, containing the id to post to link each post meta to a specific post.
+If you want to learn how to show this custom post meta in the post tables column, visit Show Post Meta in WordPress Admin Table Columns.

 Functions Used to Add WordPress Post Meta